ephread/TheBell/README.md

 All tiers may also contain `-Helper` types.

+### Navigation

+The Bell has a very simple navigation pattern, therefore, `NavigationPath` and/or Coordinators are not involved.

 ### Why do audio assets sound silly?

 The App Store version uses audio assets that can't be freely distributed.
 Therefore, they have been replaced by public domain equivalents.
-Yes, they are silly.
+Yes, they sound silly.

-## History and Future

-I first developed The Bell during the 2020 lockdowns to become more familiar with watchOS.
-The first version used WatchKit.
-When Apple released the Apple Watch Series 7, it became clear that WatchKit was no longer the preferred toolkit as some of the new APIs were SwiftUI-only.

-In early 2023, I decided to revisit the App by converting the UI layer to SwiftUI and moving to the async/await APIs.

 ## License